sparkfun/flux-sdk/docs/device_writing.md

 ## Defining the Device Class

-The device class should following the naming patter `spDev[Name]`, where Name is a unique name of the class.
+The device class should following the naming pattern `flxDev[Name]`, where Name is a unique name of the class.

 The implementation requires separate header and implementation files, since a several class variables and a global object are defined that required the use of an implementation file.